whereswelly-govhack/wheres-welly/README.md

 Where's Wally was developed in JavaScript using the [HERE API](https://developer.here.com/), and a considerable amount of open government data, provided by [Stats NZ](https://stats.govt.nz), [Ministry of Business, Innovation and Employment](http://www.mbie.govt.nz/) (MBIE).

 The source code is provided here with a Something-or-other License.
 Our datasets are also provided for the benefit of developers as well.
 They have been collected from various open data sources, and are in /data in raw and edited form.

+### Datasets
+A more detailed breakdown of the datasets used is here:
+- HERE API
+  - Mapping System
+- Stats NZ
+  - New Zealand regional and area unit maps
+- MBIE
+  - Median rental costs by area unit

 ## Future Goals
 Future development goals include: